vegadarsiwork/alumni-connect/README.md

-# BITS Alum Connect
+# Auxilium

-BITS Alum Connect is a platform designed to foster connections between BITS alumni and current students.
+Auxilium is a platform designed to foster connections between BITS alumni and current students.
 It facilitates mentorship, networking, and collaboration opportunities within the BITS community.

 ## Features